khanks0217/coe332-homework/homework05/README.md

 	/delete-data 			Delete all data from the dictionary object.

 	/post-data			Reload the dictionary object with data from the web.
-'''

 **Running iss_tracker.py**

 On one terminal window, build and run the docker.
-	'''

 		docker build -t khanks/iss_tracker:1.1 .

 		docker run -it --rm -p 5000:5000 khanks/iss_tracker:1.1

-	'''
-	Now you are able to run the flask applicaiton.
+Exit the iss_tracker container to run the flask applicaiton.
-	'''

 		flask --app iss_tracker --debug run --port 5000
-	'''

 In a different terminal window, run the different routes by following the respective commands.
-	'''

 		curl localhost:5000/

 		curl localhost:5000/epochs